howerj/forth-cpu/readme.md

 * Memory interface to Nexys 3 board on board memory
 * CHIP-8 emulator
 * Redo Thesis and other documentation
+* Add more assertions into the core
+* Fix timing issues in load/store to block ram

 [J1]: http://www.excamera.com/sphinx/fpga-j1.html